betaflight/betaflight/docs/Board - Sparky.md

 ```

-Disconnect and reconnect the board from USB and continue to configure it via the Cleanflight configurator as per normal
+Disconnect and reconnect the board from USB and continue to configure it via the INAV configurator as per normal

 ## Via Device Firmware Upload (DFU, USB) - Mac OS X / Linux